-$^{2}$ Where keys are stored encrypted or wrapped under another key then this may need to be explained in order to allow the evaluator to confirm the consistency of the description of keys with the TOE functions.
+2 Where keys are stored encrypted or wrapped under another key then this may need to be explained in order to allow the evaluator to confirm the consistency of the description of keys with the TOE functions.

-- Note that where selections involve 'destruction of reference' (for volatile memory) or 'invocation of an interface' (for non-volatile memory) then the relevant interface definition is examined by the evaluator to ensure that the interface supports the selection(s) and description in the TSS.
-In the case of non-volatile memory the evaluator includes in their examination the relevant interface description for each media type on which plaintext keys are stored.
-The presence of OS-level and storage device-level swap and cache files is not examined in the current version of the Evaluation Activity. - 73 Where the TSS identifies keys that are stored in a non-plaintext form, the evaluator shall check that the TSS identifies the encryption method and the key-encrypting-key used, and that the key-encrypting-key is either itself stored in an encrypted form or that it is destroyed by a method included under FCS\CKM.4. - 74 The evaluator shall check that the TSS identifies any configurations or circumstances that may not conform to the key destruction requirement (see further discussion in the Guidance Documentation section below).
-Note that reference may be made to the Guidance Documentation for description of the detail of such cases where destruction may be prevented or delayed. - 75 Where the ST specifies the use of "a value that does not contain any CSP" to overwrite keys, the evaluator examines the TSS to ensure that it describes how that pattern is obtained and used, and that this justifies the claim that the pattern does not contain any CSPs.
+The evaluator shall check that the TSS identifies any configurations or circumstances that may not conform to the key destruction requirement (see further discussion in the Guidance Documentation section below).
+Note that reference may be made to the Guidance Documentation for description of the detail of such cases where destruction may be prevented or delayed.

+Where the ST specifies the use of "a value that does not contain any CSP" to overwrite keys, the evaluator examines the TSS to ensure that it describes how that pattern is obtained and used, and that this justifies the claim that the pattern does not contain any CSPs.

-- A TOE may be subject to situations that could prevent or delay key destruction in some cases.
+A TOE may be subject to situations that could prevent or delay key destruction in some cases.
 The evaluator shall check that the guidance documentation identifies configurations or circumstances that may not strictly conform to the key destruction requirement, and that this description is consistent with the relevant parts of the TSS (and any other supporting information used).
-The evaluator shall check that the guidance documentation provides guidance on situations where key destruction may be delayed at the physical layer. - For example, when the TOE does not have full access to the physical memory, it is possible that the storage may be implementing wear-levelling and garbage collection.
+The evaluator shall check that the guidance documentation provides guidance on situations where key destruction may be delayed at the physical layer.

+For example, when the TOE does not have full access to the physical memory, it is possible that the storage may be implementing wear-levelling and garbage collection.
 This may result in additional copies of the key that are logically inaccessible but persist physically.
-Where available, the TOE might then describe use of the TRIM command and garbage collection to destroy these persistent copies upon their deletion (this would be explained in TSS and Operational Guidance).
+Where available, the TOE might then describe use of the TRIM command3 and garbage collection to destroy these persistent copies upon their deletion (this would be explained in TSS and Operational Guidance).